3D TV is going to take the home entertainment world by storm and is the next big thing since.....the last big thing (whatever that was).

 So either way, you will need to buy a new television!
 Sorry about that.

 As with Blu-ray players, all the TV manufacturers now supply 3D televisions as part of their range.
-You can get 3D models in either LCD, LED or plasma technology, and so 3D television doesn't have to limit the type of TV that you buy.
+You can get 3D models in either LED or the newer OLED technology - such as with the LG 65-inch EG9600 3D OLED TV shown above - and so 3D television doesn't have to limit the type of TV that you buy.

 Just make sure that when you decide on the model that you want, that you are buying the 3D version, because all the manufacturers also make 2D-only models for those that don't want 3D TV.
 Expect to pay a little more for the 3D version.

 The type of glasses you buy will depend on the technology your TV uses.

 Active systems will require powered LCD shutter glasses which synchronize with your display.
 The power will come from batteries which will either need replacing from time-to-time or they may be rechargeable.
 Due to to complexity of the technology these glasses will be much more expensive to buy than passive versions.